hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 }
 ```

-Specify values in your `terraform.tfvars` file.
+Specify values for these two variables in your `terraform.tfvars` file.

 ```hcl
 region = "us-central1"